AustralianCancerDataNetwork/groundworkers/docs/tools/search.md

 # Search Tools

-Three agent-composable primitives expose lexical concept search operations with raw quality signals.
+These tools expose lexical concept search with its retrieval signals.
 They are backed by `VocabService` and require shared OMOP vocabulary access.

-Unlike `concept_ground` (which runs a tiered pipeline and short-circuits on the first tier with results), these tools let the caller control which search strategy to use, inspect quality indicators directly, and decide how to act on non-standard candidates.
+Unlike `concept_ground`, which runs a tiered pipeline and stops at the first tier with results, these tools let the client choose a strategy, inspect its signals, and handle non-standard candidates explicitly.

 ---